-Postal service asks for temporary waiver from Biden vaccine requirement
+Postal Service asks for temporary waiver from Biden vaccine requirement

 A vaccine-or-test mandate, he wrote, “is likely to result in the loss of many employees — either by employees leaving or being disciplined.”

 The mandate takes effect Jan.
-10, though OSHA officials have said the agency would not issue citations for violations until Feb.
+10, but OSHA officials have said the agency would not issue citations for violations until Feb.
 9.

 “We respectfully suggest that the nation cannot afford the additional potential substantial harm that would be engendered if the ability of the Postal Service to deliver mail and packages is significantly negatively impacted,” Tulino wrote in the letter, which was obtained by The Washington Post.